 As a company, PSE is about as old as compound archery itself.
 The company’s history has spanned more than 50-years, throughout which time this prestigious manufacturer has produced a number of the industry’s most sought-after bows.

-One important note: we tested the bow in real life.
-Yes – We went and actually send some arrows downrange.
-The following is a comprehensive look at what we found to be true of the PSE Uprising in the form of features and functionality
+One important note: I tested the bow in real life.
+Yes – I went and actually sent some arrows downrange.
+The following is a comprehensive look at what I found to be true of the PSE Uprising in the form of features and functionality

 Over the past decade, PSE has joined the push to offer new, highly adjustable compound bows, which cater to archers of every age group.

 For all intents and purposes, this has been an endeavor that the company has been quite successful in.
 For proof of this fact, one needs to look no further than PSE’s Uprising, which is renowned for its stellar range of adjustability.

 Recently, I was presented with the opportunity to spend some time shooting the Uprising, which I graciously accepted.
 The following is a detailed report of what I found when putting the PSE Uprising through its paces.

 At a Glance